Official Statistics

 In applying for 30 hours free childcare, many families find that they are also eligible for Tax-Free Childcare and a Tax-Free Childcare account is often also opened for them.
 This contributes to the discrepancy between open and used Tax-Free Childcare accounts that is seen in the data in the tables accompanying this release.
 For this reason, used accounts are considered as the best measure of take up of Tax-Free Childcare.

 From April 2024, this offer was expanded to also include 15 hours free weekly childcare entitlement for children aged 2 years of eligible working parents.
-This will be followed up by 15 hours free weekly childcare entitlement for children aged 9 months of eligible working parents in September 2024, which will increase to 30 hours in September 2025.
+This was followed up by 15 hours free weekly childcare entitlement for children aged 9 months of eligible working parents in September 2024.
+All children under 5 years will be entitled to 30 hours in September 2025.

 Government top-up and how is it calculated